 - BCFS IS THERE FOR YOU – Case managers are available 24/7/365.
 If there’s an emergency, BCFS HHS has an emergency on-call line to offer additional support and assistance.

-- the responsibilities of resource families
+- the responsibilities of Foster Families

-- basic eligibility requirements of resource families
+- basic eligibility requirements

-- the child / parent matching process
+- the child/parent matching process